ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 6. Open a web browser to the following address to preview your work: http://localhost:3000/#/

 Vue will update your localhost preview automatically as you make changes.
-However, you won't be able to see any newly added lessons until you've updated the appropriate routes and import statements, as described below.

 ### Create files and metadata